-Many people mistake spinal fractures for backaches, which they assume are just part of getting older.
-The primary symptom of compression fractures is back pain that is made worse by movement.
+Many people mistake these spinal fractures for backaches, which they assume are just part of getting older.
+The primary symptom seen in compression fractures is moderate to severe back pain that is made worse by movement.
 When the spinal cord is involved, numbness, tingling, weakness, bowel/bladder dysfunction or even paralysis may occur.

 With a violent accident or fall, there can be acute and intense pain.
 Often there is pain with movement.
 If the injury was from a ground-level fall, it is still possible to have a spinal fracture if the bone is weakened due to medical illness or osteoporosis.
 If you are experiencing this, seek medical attention before you attempt to transport or mobilize yourself.

 Spinal fractures often refer to trauma to the bone or ligaments from the base of the skull to the tailbone or coccyx.
 In low-energy trauma, often the fracture of a vertebral body results in compression without significant neurologic injury and without injury to the spinal cord or nerves.
 Sometimes, since the pain is mild, it is possible to mistake a fracture for a back sprain.